Waziup/smart-irrigation-waziapp/build-local/README.md

 Adding default test devices to WaziEdge and configuring IIWA's configuration files
 ---

 Before running the scripts below, ensure that WaziEdge and MongoDB servers are running.
-We can automatically add the starter-kit default test devices.
+Then you have to add the starter-kit default test devices.
 In a terminal window:

 	> cd intel-irris-waziapp-local
 	> cd build-local/scripts
 	> ./intel-irris-auto-config.sh

 This will create the INTEL-IRRIS starter-kit default configuration which consist in a capacitive device (SOIL-AREA-1) and a tensiometer device (SOIL-AREA-2).
 These 2 devices are automatically added into the IIWA's configuration files.
-See [description of INTEL-IRRIS starter-kit default configuration](https://github.com/CongducPham/PRIMA-Intel-IrriS) for more detail.
+See [description of INTEL-IRRIS starter-kit default configuration](https://github.com/CongducPham/PRIMA-Intel-IrriS#default-configuration-for-the-gateway) for more detail although .

-**Note that, currently, IIWA only takes into account sensor data from `temperatureSensor_0` logical sensor which is the `Raw value from SEN0308` for a capacitive and the `centibars from WM200` for a tensiometer.**
+**Note that it is mandatory to run this `intel-irris-auto-config.sh` script**

 You can then refresh http://127.0.0.1:5050/ to see that the 2 devices have been added to IIWA.
 Then you can quickly push in real-time some sensor data to the default starter-kit devices as follows, in another terminal window: